Lively (company): History

 In 2014, the company added an alerting app, Link.

 In November 2015, the firm acquired Lively Inc.

 Lively, prior to being acquired, had developed an online software platform for caregivers to get alerts about pill dispensers and other items through a sensor system, allowing for the tracking of activity, diet, sleep, and movement.

 In 2017, Great Call had around 800,000 subscribers in the United States for its mobile services.
-It generated roughly $250 in annual revenue, and employed around 1,000 workers, with around 700 of those worker in call centers in Nevada.
+It generated roughly $250 million in annual revenue, and employed around 1,000 workers, with around 700 of those worker in call centers in Nevada.
 On June 7, 2017, GreatCall announced that it was being acquired by the private equity firm GTCR.
 The price was undisclosed.
 CEO David Inns remained with the company, as did other Great Call executives.

 In turn, GreatCall was acquired by electronics retailer Best Buy on August 15, 2018, for $800 million.
 GreatCall's CEO became Best Buy Health's president of active aging.

 In May 2021, the company renamed itself Lively, taking the name of the company it had acquired in 2015.
 Lively became available on Apple Watch in 2021.

 Its Jitterbug Flip network experienced a network disruption at the start of 2023, with Best Buy stating that Jitterbug Flip2 phones, Jitterbug smartphones, and Lively-branded phones weren't impacted.
 Verizon is the 3G provider for Lively, and the network issues followed Verizon's retirement of its 3G mobile network.

 Products and services

-The company operates the Lively phone service, an MVNO, or mobile virtual network operator, where it rents cellular service from othe roperators, and primarily caters to seniors with old-fashioned phones and medical alert devices.
+The company operates the Lively phone service, an MVNO, or mobile virtual network operator, where it rents cellular service from other operators, and primarily caters to seniors with old-fashioned phones and medical alert devices.

 Lively manufactures the Jitterbug Flip phones, an easy-to-use cell phone marketed for American elderly.

 The brand's Urgent Response Center offers medical advice, as well as prescriptions and refills.